 What instruments are used to collect and measure data (i.e. test results, surveys, interviews, attendance records, etc.)?

 They collected information about demographic variables, age, gender, local or home residence, ethnicity and degree of internet use.
+Mention that the survey/questionnaire the students used was online.

 What are the findings of the study? (note: here you will need more than a one sentence explanation – this is the “meat” of your paper and you will need to understand what was determined by the results of the research) Remember: you will find information about the findings that you can understand in the “Discussion” section of the study, thus it’s important that you give a good summary of the study IN YOUR OWN WORDS - Not Copied and Pasted.

-They found that when they take into consideration the general use of the internet, the extent to which students used Facebook intensively supported their first hypothesis.
+They found that when they take into consideration the general use of the internet, the extent to which students used Facebook intensively supported their first hypothesis. which was?
+And how was the hypothesis supported?
 After analyzing the independent factors (listed in the study) they found that they accounted for about half of the variance in bridging social capital.
 They see that white people are slightly more likely to have bridging social capital but overall the satisfaction with life was strongly correlated with the bridging social capital.
 In the end they found that the students having less intense Facebook use also had lower satisfaction with MSU life, higher Facebook use showed higher satisfaction with MSU.
 The same correlation for self-esteem, higher Facebook use the higher self-esteem.
+I think that you will need to have an understanding of what is meant by social capital (I’m not sure you really understand) so you can discuss this in your paper.
+This discussion of the results really isn’t sufficient for your paper.

 What suggestions/recommendations are made by the researcher(s) in terms of applying the findings of the study to society/culture?